Chamber, committee room, office and printing support, ceremonial services, and security advice.

 Human resource management

 The Human Resource Management Section delivers people strategy and services across the employee life cycle for departmental staff, in addition to administering certain allowances paid to senators and providing payroll services to the Parliamentary Budget Office.
-During the period the section focused on initiatives to improve staff health and well-being, including a week of activities during the election break.
+During the period the section focused on initiatives to improve staff health and well-being, support to staff during the COVID-19 pandemic, updates to key policies and leadership development training for managers.

-The Human Resource Management Section, which is also responsible for the administration of certain records and the department’s information management system, continued work on digitisation of records.
+The Human Resource Management Section, which is also responsible for the administration of certain records and the department’s information management system, continued work on digitisation of records and updates to the records management software.

 The Financial Management Section delivers financial management, accounting and budgeting services, and supports the Clerk in meeting his governance and accountability obligations.
 The section administers the department’s financial management information system and oversees the fraud control framework.

-During the reporting period, the section continued to provide assurance to the Clerk and other senior officers that the department had complied with financial reporting responsibilities, including audited annual financial statements and procurement.
+During the reporting period, the section continued to provide assurance to the Clerk and other senior officers that the department had complied with financial reporting responsibilities, including producing audited annual financial statements and in relation to procurement.
 It also supported the department’s budget process, including the preparation of the portfolio budget statements and internal budgets.

 Corporate services for the Parliamentary Budget Office